Rob--W/enablelegacy-firefox-addons/README.md

 Enter.

-Another way to get the install button to be clickable (and search results to include legacy add-ons) is to use thhe built-in devtools to change the [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox):
+Another way to get the install button to be clickable (and search results to include legacy add-ons) is to use the built-in devtools to change the [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent/Firefox):

 1. Open the built-in Responsive Design Mode (devtools)